 Threshold and matrix

-A saliva, urine, blood, or hair test does not always look for the same molecule or at the same threshold.
+A saliva, urine, blood, or hair test does not always detect the same molecule or at the same threshold.

-• The route of administration can alter the speed of onset and elimination.
+• The administration route can change the speed of appearance and elimination.

-• Regular consumption often extends the detection window.
+• Regular use often extends the detection window.

-• A negative result may simply mean that the concentration is below the test threshold.
+• A negative result may simply mean the concentration is below the test threshold.

-• A positive rapid result must sometimes be confirmed by a laboratory method depending on the context.
+• A positive rapid result sometimes needs confirmation by laboratory methods depending on the context.

-• A test not adapted to the substance sought can give a false sense of security.
+• A test not suited to the substance sought can give a false sense of security.

-Two tests performed on the same person can give different results if they do not detect the same substance, the same family, the same metabolite, or if they do not have the same detection threshold.
+Two tests performed on the same person can give different results if they do not detect the same substance, family, metabolite, or if they do not have the same detection threshold.

 THC example